Federal grant awarded to study removal of part of I-244 through Greenwood

 State officials said in their news release that “any contemplation of a potential closure of the interstate should only be in a long-range planning context.”

-Since 2005, the state has spent $245 million in taxpayer funds on improvements and maintenance of the Inner Dispersal Loop, which describes the ring of highways circling Downtown, ODOT said in its release.
+Since 2005, the state has spent $245 million in taxpayer funds on improvements and maintenance of the Inner Dispersal Loop, ODOT said in its release.

-“Such an initiative (removal of the highway) would need to consider multiple issues, including impacts to the highway and local street system, necessary upgrades to other facilities, access to Downtown Tulsa, and potential alternative routes,” according to the state agency.
+“Such an initiative (removal of the highway) would need to consider multiple issues, including impacts to the highway and local street system, necessary upgrades to other facilities, access to Downtown Tulsa, and potential alternative routes,” the state agency said.

-Greenwood Chamber of Commerce President Freeman Culver called word of the award a "great opportunity,” so long as existing businesses are protected.
+Greenwood Chamber of Commerce President Freeman Culver called the award a “great opportunity,” so long as existing businesses are protected.

 “I think it is a great opportunity for the city, a great opportunity for north Tulsans, a great opportunity for the Black community,” said Culver.

-“We just have to come up with a plan that can help stabilize the businesses that are already here,” Culver said.
-“We’d love to see that come down,” referring to the highway.
+“We just have to come up with a plan that can help stabilize the businesses that are already here,” he said.
+“We’d love to see that come down,” he added, referring to the highway.

-The north portion of I-244, built in the 1960s, carries an average daily traffic load of up to 73,800 vehicles per day, according to ODOT’s application for the award.
+The north leg of the IDL, built in the 1960s, carries an average daily traffic load of up to 73,800 vehicles per day, according to ODOT’s application for the award.

-Blakney said other communities that have gone through the removal process will be studied regarding how to administer the funds.
+Blakney said the process other communities have used to administer funds when going through a highway removal process will be studied.

-Blakney said he did not have a target for when the highway would be removed, if it were to actually occur.
+He said he did not have a target for when the highway would be removed, if that were to occur.

 “We weren’t looking at 30-plus years,” Blakney said.
-“I think the others were a time frame that were sooner than 30 years,” referring to similar efforts by other communities.
+“I think the others were a time frame that were sooner than 30 years,” referring to similar efforts in other communities.

 Goodwin said she was “absolutely elated.”